-Nowhere is the adage ‘the customer is king’ more relevant than hospitality.
+Nowhere is the adage ‘the customer is king’ more relevant than in a hospitality career.
 Customers are the lifeblood of your business – without them, success will be fleeting.
 Therefore, it’s essential to find candidates who can leave their ego at the door, putting their focus solely on the customer experience.
 This means regularly going out of their way to make sure guests are satisfied, finding solutions to issues as they arise and generally exceeding expectations.
 The best type of hospitality staff will find satisfaction from looking after the needs of others, often putting themselves in second place.

 When interviewing, consider including competency or situation-based questions, like ‘Can you tell me about a time you had to make an unpopular decision?’ and ‘Can you give me an example of how you’ve dealt with unhappy clients?’
 These type of questions require lateral thinking and can demonstrate a candidate’s knowledge of common hospitality practices, as well as how they may approach real-life scenarios.